felucian/Ready-AI-APP-ST304/Lab_Modules/05_TrafficMirroring/05_Traffic-Mirroring.md

 ## 1. Clean-up existing BookService deployment

-1. Start a PowerShell session and remove existing _bookservice_ deployments and service trought _kubectl_ by executing the following commands:
+1. Using the PowerShell session alredy used for _kubectl_ remove existing _bookservice_ deployments and service trought _kubectl_ by executing the following commands:

     ```plain
     kubectl delete deployment bookservice ; kubectl delete service bookservice